foreignsasquatch/raylib-hx/README.md

 ###### warning: the binding is in its early stage of development so use at your own risk

 # Requirements

-- Haxe
+- Haxe 4.0.0 of above.
-- hxcpp
+- hxcpp (Haxe's C++ runtime) - Install it by running `haxelib install hxcpp`.
+- Raylib 3.7.0 source code. - Get it from [here](https://github.com/raysan5/raylib/archive/refs/tags/3.7.0.zip).

+- The following C++ tools: (you can find them in the VS Installer)
-- Visual studio 2019 or build tools for vs2019
+    * MSVC v142 - VS 2019 C++ x64/x86 build tools
+    * Windows SDK (latest version)

 # Installation

-- Clone this repository
+1. Clone this repository.
+2. Create a folder called "lib".
+3. Rename the "raylib-3.7.0" folder to just "raylib".
-- You also need the raylib source files in the format `lib -> raylib -> src`
+4. Insert the "raylib" folder into the "lib" folder.
+Then path should be like this: `lib -> raylib -> src`
-- This repo can be used as a template
--  To compile: `haxe -cp src -cpp your output dir -main Main`
+5. To compile, run hxBuild.bat

 # Example
-this is a basic example of the binding which creates a window
+This is a basic example of the binding which creates a basic window:

 ```haxe
 import Raylib.*;
 import Raylib.Colors.*;